JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-share-on-platforms.md

 it and call `runBlocking` from a source set that is shared between the JVM and native targets since it matches the "targets signature" of the library's `concurrent` source set.

-### Use native libraries in the hierarchical structure
+### Connect platform-specific libraries

-You can use platform-dependent libraries like `Foundation`, `UIKit`, and `POSIX` in source sets shared among several native targets.
+[Platform-specific libraries](native-platform-libs.md) shipped with Kotlin/Native (like Foundation, UIKit, and POSIX) are available in shared source sets by default.
 This helps you share more native code without being limited by platform-specific dependencies.

-Starting with Kotlin 1.6.20, the usage of platform-dependent libraries is available in shared source sets by default.
-No additional steps are required – IntelliJ IDEA will help you detect common declarations that you can use in the shared code.
-See [Hierarchical project structure](multiplatform-hierarchy.md) for more details.

-In addition to [platform libraries](native-platform-libs.md) shipped with Kotlin/Native, this approach can also handle custom [`cinterop` libraries](native-c-interop.md) making them available in shared source sets.
+In addition, you can enable the support for third-party libraries consumed with the [`cinterop` mechanism](native-c-interop.md).
-To enable this feature, add the following property to your `gradle.properties`:
+To do that, add the following property to your `gradle.properties`:

 ```none
 kotlin.mpp.enableCInteropCommonization=true